rockmonkey4004/rockmonkey4004.github.io/_posts/2020-03-06-Burger-Up-Salad.md

 title: Burger Up House Salad
 subtitle: Copycat Salad from one of my Favorite Restaurants in Nashville
 featured-image: Burger-Up-Salad.jpg
+alt: Salad in a Bowl
+image: Burger-Up-Salad.jpg
+description: Burger Up is one of my favorite restaurants in Nashville.
+I love their house salad and consume it every time I go.
+I figured I would try to make it at home.
 tags:   [ Recipes, Salad, Favorite-Recipes, Dinner ]
-alt: Salad in a Bowl
 comments: true
 ---
 Burger Up is one of my favorite restaurants in Nashville.
 I love their house salad and consume it every time I go.
 I figured I would try to make it at home.